RUMgroup/Home/index.md

 ***R courses***

-If you are aware of any upcoming R courses that may be of interest to our members please feel free to suggest that they are added to these pages.
+If you are aware of any upcoming R courses of interest to our members please feel free to suggest that they are added to these pages.